improve-ai/swift-ranker/README.md

  Tracks items and rewards for training updated scoring models.
 When an item becomes causal, pass it to the track() function, which will return a rewardId.
 Use the rewardId to track future rewards associated with that item.
  */
 public struct RewardTracker {

-    /// Create an instance.
-    ///
+    /**
+     Create a RewardTracker for a specific model.

-    /// - Parameters:
+     - Parameters:
-    ///   - modelName: Name of the model such as "songs" or "discounts"
+       - modelName: Name of the model such as "songs" or "discounts"
-    ///   - trackUrl: The track endpoint URL that all tracked data will be sent to.
+       - trackUrl: The track endpoint URL that all tracked data will be sent to.
-    ///   - trackApiKey: track endpoint API key (if applicable); Can be nil. public init(modelName: String, trackUrl: URL, trackApiKey: String? = nil) throws
+       - trackApiKey: track endpoint API key (if applicable); Can be nil.
+     */
+    public init(modelName: String, trackUrl: URL, trackApiKey: String? = nil) throws

+    /**
-    /// Tracks the item selected from candidates and a random sample from the remaining items.
+     Tracks the item selected from candidates and a random sample from the remaining items.

-    ///
-    /// - Parameters:
+     - Parameters:
-    ///   - item: Any JSON encodable object chosen as best from candidates.
+       - item: Any JSON encodable object chosen as best from candidates.
-    ///   - candidates: Collection of items from which best is chosen.
+       - candidates: Collection of items from which best is chosen.
-    ///   - context: Extra context info that was used with each of the item to get its score.
+       - context: Extra context info that was used with each of the item to get its score.
+     - Returns: rewardId of this track request.
+     */
-    /// - Returns: rewardId of this track request. public func track<T : Equatable>(item: T?, candidates: [T?], context: Any? = nil) throws -> String
+    public func track<T : Equatable>(item: T?, candidates: [T?], context: Any? = nil) throws -> String

+    /**
-    /// Tracks the item selected and a specific sample.
+     Tracks the item selected and a specific sample.

-    ///
-    /// - Parameters:
+     - Parameters:
-    ///   - item: The selected item.
+       - item: The selected item.
-    ///   - sample: A specific sample from the candidates.
+       - sample: A random sample from the candidates.
-    ///   - numCandidates: Total number of candidates, including the selected item.
+       - numCandidates: Total number of candidates, including the selected item.
-    ///   - context: Extra context info that was used with each of the item to get its score.
+       - context: Extra context info that was used with each of the item to get its score.
+     - Returns: rewardId of this track equest
+     */
-    /// - Returns: rewardId of this track equest public func track(item: Any?, sample: Any?, numCandidates: Int, context: Any? = nil) throws -> String
+    public func track(item: Any?, sample: Any?, numCandidates: Int, context: Any? = nil) throws -> String

+    /**
-    /// Add reward for the provided rewardId
+     Add reward for the provided rewardId

-    ///
-    /// - Parameters:
+     - Parameters:
-    ///   - reward: The reward to add.
+       - reward: The reward to add.
 Must not be NaN or Infinite.
-    ///   - rewardId: The id that was returned from the track() methods. public func addReward(reward: Double, rewardId: String) throws {
+       - rewardId: The id that was returned from the track() methods.
+     */
+    public func addReward(reward: Double, rewardId: String) throws

+}
 ```
 ## Initialization